CodeYourFuture/CYF-PD/content/blocks/demo-your-product/readme.md

   - Confidence
   - Teamwork
 objectives:
-  - Practice demoing your achievements
+  - Demo your product
+  - Explain your work with examples within a time limit
+  - Respond to real questions unscripted
-time: 60
+time: 30
-introduction: Every team will have 8 minutes + 2 minutes for questions (less if you have more than 6 teams) to demo their achievements of the last week.
-Or feel free to split them up into smaller groups and demo for each other.
+prep: "Deploy your product and make it available.
+It isn't expected to be completely finished to be shared in this session. "
+introduction: >-
+  You have thirty minutes to run Demo Time.
+Each team will talk for five minutes and answer questions for three minutes.

+  If you have more than three teams participating in Demo Time, breakout and demo in groups of no more than three teams.
 exercises:
   - name: "Showtime "
-    time: 60
+    time: 30
-    goal: Demonstrate your achievements of the week
+    goal: "Demo a feature "
-    content: |-
+    content: >-
       One person should be responsible for timekeeping.
+Set a timer.
+Each team will talk for five minutes and answer questions for three minutes.

-      Each group will demo 1 or 2 tickets delivered in the previous week.
+      Each team will demo a ticket delivered in the previous week.

       Think about:

       * Giving context

       * Explaining the user story and what you are trying to achieve with it

       * Showing your implementation

+      * Sharing blockers and failures

       * Asking for questions/feedback

+      * Saying something interesting
 ---